 Personally owned iPads must be enrolled in the CDH MDM system by a member of the Technology Staff.

-Only students in grades 11 and 12 are able to use a personally-owned iPad.
+Only students in grade 12 are able to use a personally-owned iPad.
 The iPad must be new enough to our CDH required apps.
 They will be charged an $85 technology fee to cover apps and other program expenses.
 Note that students are subject to the provisions of the CDH iPad Policy / AUP/RUP regardless of whether they are using a school-owned or personally-owned device.
 This may limit the personal apps and material that can be stored on the iPad.
 The iPad must be available to the student each school day, as well as outside of school hours for homework.